spotify/scio/site/src/main/paradox/Scio-Unit-Tests.md

 The `input` function injects your input test data.
 Note that the `TestIO[T]` should match the input source used in the pipeline e.g. TextIO for sc.textFile, AvroIO for sc.avro.
 The TextIO id (“in.txt”) should match the one specified in the args.

 The output function evaluates the output of the pipeline using the provided assertion from the `SCollectionMatchers`.
-More info on `SCollectionMatchers` can be found [here](https://spotify.github.io/scio/api/com/spotify/scio/testing/SCollectionMatchers.html).
+More info on `SCollectionMatchers` can be found @scaladoc[here](com.spotify.scio.testing.SCollectionMatchers$).
 In this example, we are asserting that the output of the pipeline should contain an `SCollection` with elements that in the expected variable in any order.
 Also, note that the `TestIO[T]` should match the output used in the pipeline e.g. TextIO for sc.saveAsTextFile

 The run function will run the pipeline.